The Unemployment Insurance scheme provides financial support to employees when losing their jobs.

 Employees can pay their insurance fees monthly (12 payments per year), quarterly (4 payments per year), half-yearly (2 payments per year), or yearly (1 payment per year).

 Where to apply for unemployment insurance?

-C3Pay users can subscribe to unemployment insurance via their C3Pay app with just a few taps.
+C3Pay users can subscribe to the Unemployment Insurance via their C3Pay app with just a few taps.

-To make the subscription easier and help employees avoid fines, Edenred clients can subscribe all their employees to the policy through the Edenred payroll portal.
+To make the subscription easier and help employees avoid fines, Edenred clients can subscribe all their employees in bulk to the scheme, through the Edenred payroll portal.

 Currently, Edenred is the only provider in the UAE offering easy bulk subscriptions.

 Other employees can subscribe via:

 - Telecommunications bills

 - Bank mobile apps

 From when is it applicable?